-If the finish line can be fetched without tacking or gybing from the last mark, the Race Committee will endeavor to set the finish line perpendicular to the rhumbline of the course to the last mark.
+If the finish line can be fetched without tacking or gybing from the last mark, the

+Race Committee will endeavor to set the finish line perpendicular to the rhumbline of the course to the last mark.

-C. At the finish, a Race Committee member shall sight from behind the finish point of the boat (the orange flag or mast) towards the finishing mark.
-When a boat crosses, the Race Committee should call her name or sail number and sound horn (shotgun is optional for first to finish in each class) when the most forward part of the boat, or its equipment or crew in normal position, crosses the finish line from the direction of the last leg of the course.
+- C. At the finish, a Race Committee member shall sight from behind the finish point of the boat (the orange flag or mast) towards the finishing mark.
+When a boat crosses, the Race Committee should call her name or sail number and sound horn (shotgun is optional for first to finish in each class) when the most forward part of the hull crosses the finish line from the direction of the last leg of the course.
 Record the time of day (in hours, minutes and seconds) each boat crosses the line.
-Do not record elapsed times - a computer program will compute the elapsed time for each boat.
+Do not record elapsed times a computer program will compute the elapsed time for each boat. - 1.
+Beginning in 2021, the World Racing Rules made it clear that a boat starts or finishes when any part of the hull crosses the start/finish line.
+The "hull" is defined as the "shell including any transom, the deck including any superstructure, and the internal structure including any cockpit."